Pylons/pyramid/docs/narr/urldispatch.rst

 process.
 Examples of route predicate arguments are ``pattern``, ``xhr``, and ``request_method``.

-Other arguments are view configuration related arguments.
-These only have an effect when the route configuration names a ``view``.
-These arguments have been deprecated as of :app:`Pyramid` 1.1 (see :ref:`add_route_view_config`).

 Other arguments are ``name`` and ``factory``.
 These arguments represent neither predicates nor view configuration information.

+.. warning:: Some arguments are view-configuration related arguments, such as ``view_renderer``.
+These only have an effect when the route configuration names a ``view`` and these arguments have been deprecated as of :app:`Pyramid` 1.1.

 .. _custom_route_predicates: